firehol/firehol/doc/firehol/firehol-blacklist.5.md

 Using `log` or `loglimit`, the `text` will be logged when matching packets are found.

-Using `inface`, the blacklist will be created on the interface `name` only (this includes forwarded traffic).
+Using `inface`, the blacklist will be created on the interface `device` only (this includes forwarded traffic).

+`accounting` will update the NFACCT accounting with the name given.

+If the keyword `except` is found, then all the parameters following it are rules to match packets that should excluded from the blacklist (i.e. they are a whitelist for this blacklist).
+See [firehol-params(5)][] for more details.

 Blacklists must be declared before the first router or interface.